deepin-community/poetry-core/README.md

 project.

 In order to improve the above situation, `poetry-core` was created.
-Shared functionality pertaining to PEP 517 build backends, including reading lock file, `pyproject.toml` and building wheel/sdist, were implemented in this package.
+Shared functionality pertaining to PEP 517 build backends, including reading `pyproject.toml` and building wheel/sdist, were implemented in this package.
 This makes PEP 517 builds extremely fast for Poetry managed packages.